-1. Complete the International Student Application online and submit with your $40 application fee.
+- Complete the International Admissions Application online and submit your $40 application fee.
 Download tips for completing the application here.

-2. Send original official transcripts of all secondary schools and universities directly to Admissions at the University of Southern Indiana for the purpose of determining eligibility for admission to USI.
-All credentials must be submitted in the original language and translated into English.
-All credentials should bear the original stamp or seal of the school and be in a sealed envelope from the school.
+- Submit original official certificates, diplomas, and transcripts from all secondary schools and colleges/universities you have attended.
+All credentials must be submitted in the original language and translated to English.
+All credentials should bear the original stamp or seal of the school and be sent in a sealed envelope from the school.

 IMPORTANT: If you are currently enrolled at another school, don't send your transcript until you have grades for everything except your final term.

 TRANSFER APPLICANTS FROM CHINESE UNIVERSITIES: Please arrange for a verification report of your university transcript with the China Academic Degree and Graduate Education Development Center (CDGDC) or the China Higher Education Student Information & Career Center (CHESICC).
-The report must be mailed directly to USI Admissions by the CDGDC.
+The report must be mailed directly to USI Admissions by the CDGDC or CHESICC.